-The Process Computer System (PCS) Plant Computer Functions (PCFs) is are designed to provide the operator with certain categories of information and to supplement procedure requirements for control rod manipulation during reactor startup and shutdown.
-The system augments These functions augment existing information from other systems such that the operator can start up, operate at power, and shut down in an efficient manner.
-The PGCC PGCS function provides signals to the Automated Automatic Power Regulator (APR) as explained in Subsection 7.7.1.5.1.
+The Process Computer System (PCS) Plant Computer Function (PCF) is designed to provide the operator with certain categories of information and to supplement procedure requirements for control rod manipulation during reactor startup and shutdown.
+The PCF system augments existing information from other systems such that the operator can start up, operate at power, and shut down in an efficient manner.
+The PGC PGCS function provides signals to the Automated Automatic Power Regulator (APR) as explained in Subsection 7.7.1.5.42.
 However, this is a power generation function.
-Neither the PCS PCF nor its PGCC PGCS function initiate or control any engineered safeguard or safety-related system.
+Neither the PGS PCF nor its PGCC PGCS function initiate or control any engineered safeguard or safety-related system.